henryolives/frontend-nanodegree-arcade-game/README.md

 ## Installation
 * Download the zip copy of the repository.
-* copy the 'frontend-nanodegree-arcade-game-master' folder to a desired location on your computer
+* copy the 'arcade-game' folder to a desired location on your computer
 * double-click on the index file to open the game.